-On or soon after the 28 March 2019, Shanwick, Gander and Santa Maria Oceanic Control Areas will commence a trial implementation reduced longitudinal (Nose-to-Tail) separation.
+On 28 March 2019, Shanwick, Gander and Santa Maria Oceanic Control Areas will commence a trial implementation reduced longitudinal (Nose-to-Tail) separation.
 This reduced separation can be as little as 14NM for aircraft operating on same track or intersecting tracks.
 This new procedure is called, Advanced Surveillance-Enhanced Procedural Separation, ASEPS.
 If operating on an opposite-direction reciprocal track, aircraft may be cleared to climb or descend to or through the levels occupied by another aircraft provided that the aircraft have reported by ADS-B having passed each other by 5 NM.
 The trial will run until November 2020.
 It is anticipated that the amendments will become effective on 5 November 2020.
 You might have guessed by now that this new separation standard is based on ADS-B. This difference here is that ADS-B for this purpose will be spaced based vice ground based receivers.
 Space-based (SB) ADS-B will permit uninterrupted ATS surveillance for equipped aircraft before, during and after entry into the North Atlantic (NAT) Region.
 The space-based ADS-B system will consist of a constellation of LEO satellites hosting ADS-B receivers.
 A satellite will receive ADS-B data including position, velocity and altitude from aircraft, which is then routed through other satellites and down-linked to a satellite operations ground station from where it is on-forwarded to Shanwick and Gander.
 Santa Maria will utilize the existing ground based ADS-B system.
 Operators do not have to apply to be part of the trial.
 As long as they meet the qualifications below, they will be participants in the trial.
 This trail will be based upon aircraft that are capable of:

 - HLA approval